 – A coffee table with drawers is ideal for throwing things in to tidy the space when unexpected visitors call

-Which of these ideas will you try?
+Which of these space saving will you try?